-The Bikepacking Trek like all our programs require the use of PPE.
+The New River Trek like all of our programs require the use of PPE (personal floatation devices, oars, kayaks and other items.)
 We have a wide selection of equipment to fit most all shapes and sizes.
-On rare occasions, a unique body type may not fit safely into our equipment.
+On rare occasions a unique body type may not fit safely into our equipment.
 If a participant can't wear the appropriate equipment as it is intended to be worn they will not be able to participate in that activity.
-If you have a concern about this e-mail Summit.Program@Scouting.org ahead of time and we will do our best to accommodate the participant in question.
+If you have a concern about this e-mail Scouting.org ahead of time and we will do our best to accommodate the participant in question.